Security Risks

 $table->where("name = '$_GET[name]'");

 The fundamental defense against SQL injection is parameterized queries.
-Nette Database provides several ways to use them.
+Nette Database offers several ways to use them.

 The simplest way is to use question mark placeholders: